fabiocaccamo/create-matrix-action/README.md

 This action creates a non-square matrix from parsing a matrix configuration declared in the workflow file.

-I wrote this action for my python/django testing needs, but it is very flexible, so it can be used in many other contexts.
+I wrote this action for my python/django testing needs, but it is very flexible and scalable, so it can be used in many other contexts.

 ## Matrix configuration